Heather Rebmann, MSW

 Why This Work Found Me

-This work found me long before I had language for it.
-In every role, I navigated overwhelmed staff, unclear communication systems, and teams oscillating between overfunctioning and underfunctioning.
-We treated this as the norm in nonprofit work—chronic underfunding, constant overextending, and the burnout that inevitably followed.
+In every role, I navigated overwhelmed staff, unclear systems, and teams oscillating between overfunctioning and underfunctioning.
+We treated it as the norm — chronic underfunding, constant overextension, and the team dysfunction that followed.
+I watched good people internalize the failures of overloaded systems, and found myself doing constant relational damage control just to keep the work moving.

 Professional Background

-The issue is never the people; it is the system.
+The issue is never the people.
+It is the system.

 My Throughline